shulp2211/minnn/docs/source/reference.rst

  --input: Input file in "mif" format.
 If not specified, stdin will be used.
  --output: Output file in "mif" format.
 If not specified, stdout will be used.
  --groups: List of groups that represent barcodes.
 If not specified, all groups will be used.
+ --consensus-algorithm: Consensus algorithm.
+Available algorithms: SINGLE_CELL, DOUBLE_MULTI_ALIGN.
  --width: Window width (maximum allowed number of indels) for banded aligner.
+Used only in double-multi-align consensus algorithm.
  --aligner-match-score: Score for perfectly matched nucleotide, used in sequences alignment.
+Used only in double-multi-align consensus algorithm.
  --aligner-mismatch-score: Score for mismatched nucleotide, used in sequences alignment.
+Used only in double-multi-align consensus algorithm.
  --aligner-gap-score: Score for gap or insertion, used in sequences alignment.
+Used only in double-multi-align consensus algorithm.
  --good-quality-mismatch-penalty: Extra score penalty for mismatch when both sequences have good quality.
+Used only in double-multi-align consensus algorithm.
  --good-quality-mismatch-threshold: Quality that will be considered good for applying extra mismatch penalty.
+Used only in double-multi-align consensus algorithm.
  --score-threshold: Score threshold that used to filter reads for calculating consensus.
+Used only in double-multi-align consensus algorithm.
  --skipped-fraction-to-repeat: Fraction of reads skipped by score threshold that must start the search for another consensus in skipped reads.
 Value 1 means always get only 1 consensus from one set of reads with identical barcodes.
  --max-consensuses-per-cluster: Maximal number of consensuses generated from 1 cluster.
 Every time this threshold is applied to stop searching for new consensuses, warning will be displayed.
 Too many consensuses per cluster indicate that score threshold, aligner width or skipped fraction to repeat is too low.
  --reads-min-good-sequence-length: Minimal length of good sequence that will be still considered good after trimming bad quality tails.
 This parameter is for trimming input reads.